 - Anything else you enjoy making.

-They are not just for kids, but they bring out the child in all of us, taking us back to that magical Christmas morning feeling of excitement and anticipation.
-What goes into a stocking is a dollop of love along with all the quirky pieces and little luxuries.
-Gift fillers make Christmas memorable year after year.
+They are not just for kids, but they bring out the child in all of us, taking us back to that magical feeling of excitement and anticipation.
+A dollop of love goes into a stocking, along with all the quirky pieces and little luxuries.
+Good gifts establish memories year after year.